Laboratory 2: Timed Game (Simon)

 Groups are expected to build pieces of the full game.
 This includes finishing:

-• Bumpers, pushbutton, and LED all initialized, wired, and working.
+• Bumpers, pushbutton, and BiColor LED all built and working.

 • Game Starting Logic

-• Printing of instructions, wait for pushbutton press, and initial display of the RGB LED as white.
+• Printing of instructions, wait for pushbutton press and monitoring of bumper presses/lighting of RGB LED while waiting.

 Important